 Vision Mobility Beyond Boundaries...

-Recognizing the transportation challenges faced by Northern Virginia and its commuting communities, the Commonwealth of Virginia embarked on an ambitious effort to develop a Transit and Transportation Demand Management (TDM) vision for the Super NoVa region.
-The Super NoVa Transit & TDM Vision Plan development process kicked off in fall 2011 and was completed in the fall 2012.
+Recognizing the transportation challenges faced by commuters in Northern Virginia communities, the Commonwealth of Virginia embarked on an ambitious effort to develop a Transit and Transportation Demand Management (TDM) vision for the Super NoVa region.
+The Super NoVa Transit & TDM Vision Plan development process kicked off in fall 2011 and was completed in fall 2012.
 DRPT initiated this study to look beyond traditional local, regional and state boundaries in terms of transit and TDM operations and planning.
-The final plan presents a regionally coordinated and comprehensive transit and TDM vision supporting increased mobility and greater transportation choice in the greater Northern Virginia region.
+The final plan presents a regionally coordinated and comprehensive transit and TDM vision supporting increased mobility and greater transportation choice in the Super NoVa region.
 The Vision Plan development process considered the mobility needs of the super region today as well as its future needs based on anticipated development patterns, population and employment growth, and travel demand.